jindrapetrik/flacomdoc/README.md

  * Compiled clips
  * Components
  * Inverse Kinematics
- * Support for FLA below Flash 8
+ * Support for FLA below MX

 ## License
 This work is licensed under LGPL v2.1, see [LICENSE.md](LICENSE.md) for details.